Kuuuube/Slimy_Scylla/docs/position_smoothing/position_smoothing.md

 Adds a pressure deadzone at the set pressure percent.
 Match this value to your Tip Threshold in the Pen Settings tab.

-**Apply to Hover:** Min: False, Max: True, Default: False

-When true, the smoothing is applied while hovering.
-When false, smoothing is turned off while hovering.

 **Remove Tail Position Reports:** Min: 0, Max: 10, Default: 1

 Stops drawing programs from adding their own smoothing at the end of lines which commonly creates "shoelace line endings" or "line tails".

 Usually setting this to 1 is enough for it function properly.
 Only increase the value if required.

+**Leak Smoothing to Hover:** Min: False, Max: True, Default: False

+Applies smoothing to the amount of reports in Remove Tail Position Reports after the pen tip is released instead of holding the last postition.

+Using any other filter with Remove Tail Position Reports > 0 and without Leak Smoothing to Hover enabled will override this option.

+**Always Apply to Hover:** Min: False, Max: True, Default: False

+When true, the smoothing is applied while hovering.
+When false, smoothing is turned off while hovering.

 **Never Intercept Pressure on/off:** Min: False, Max: True, Default: False